Get Started

 Coveralls Build Types

-Since Coveralls builds are coverage reports, let’s discuss how coverage reports can differ for these two types of builds, and what to consider when configuring your CI service to send coverage reports to Coveralls.
+But since Coveralls builds are coverage reports, let’s discuss how coverage reports can differ for these two types of builds, and what to consider when configuring your CI service to send coverage reports for them.

 Push Builds

-As with push builds in CI, Coveralls push builds are the most straightforward type of build because they represent coverage for a single, historical commit on an actual branch of your repo.
+As with push builds in CI, Coveralls push builds are the most straightforward type of build because they represent coverage for a single, historical commit on a branch of your repo’s git tree.

-Tracking how coverage changes on your project over time is a key value proposition of Coveralls, which, in the case of push builds, Coveralls does by comparing each push build to the previous push build on the same branch.
+In the case of push builds, Coveralls does this by comparing each push build to the previous push build on the same branch:

 Pull Request Builds